prasadsnm/BillPaymentServices/InvoicePaymentServices.Api/README.md

 Invoice payment services

+Visual Studio 2022
 Project target framework: .Net 6.0
 Doceker is for Windows

 Assumption:
 1. The system does not handle payment processing and rely on third party to do it.
-Essencially we are a book keeping system.
+Essentially we are a book keeping component.

 2. Credit card or banking information (not sure about this one) are not stored in system.